jataware/open-indicators/news-article-search/README.md

 # News Article Search
 This repository houses files to run a focused, user-defined search of on-line news articles.
 Created by Jataware, this research effort extracts open-source data to provide timely and relevant information to modelers and data scientists.
+This module relies on the excellent University of Arizona's information extraction system, [Odinson](https://github.com/lum-ai/odinson).

 News data collection relies on the [Bing News Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-news-search-api/).
 For testing purposes, we recommend establishing a trial account with this API.
 Your API settings should be set based on the instructions in the [Configuration section](#configuration) of this document.